-What basic principles of the web does a student need to know?
+to know?basic principles of the web does a student need

 One of the things that strike me when I talk to young professionals who just finished university is that often they lack some pretty basic knowledge.
 For instance, many young designers know nothing about typography, about grids, about colour theory.
 Or they know nothing about the fluid nature of the web.
 I don’t say that these people all have to be experts on all these things, but I do believe that they really have to have a good understanding of some basics and know where to find the details about it.

 There are a few reasons to know what the basics are of your profession.
 First of all, it’s nice to be able to explain what exactly you do.
 But that’s not really important.
 I think it’s more important that having a clear set of principles makes it easier for colleagues from other disciplines to understand what you’re doing.
 This is handy in a professional environment, it’s also nice in university.
 If I know that typography is one of the basic principles of graphic design I can easily refer to it in my lessons about CSS.
 And if a marketing teacher knows that from a UX perspective performance is key, they will be able to use that idea when talking about creating amazing, flashy, marketing campaigns.

 So now my question to you.
 If you had to name four or five principles of your profession, what would they be?